 Rainwater fittings

 Repair category 2

-Notes There is some weathering, ageing and localised deterioration evident, where seen, as well as some isolated vegetation growth within guttering.
-Some downpipes are not connected directly to ground drains.
-Older style cast iron fittings, as well as sections of wallhead and valley guttering, will require a higher degree of monitoring/maintenance.
-This should be fully appreciated.
+Notes There is some weathering, wear and tear and ageing evident, where seen.
+Older style cast iron fittings, as well as wallhead, valley and concealed units, will require a higher degree of maintenance.
+This should be appreciated.